top of page

 About My Counselling Approach...

 Just as every person is individual, I believe that therapy should be individually tailored to fit you – not the other way around.
-That's why I use an Integrative, Eclectic counselling approach - combining different therapeutic methods to create a treatment style that works specifically for you.

 What This Means for You